 The appeal can be lodged digitally by sending an email to cbe@eur.nl.
 The appeal may optionally also be submitted by post to the CBE.
 Appeals must be lodged within a period of six weeks.
-The period commences on the day following the day of the decision's announcement.
+The period commences on the day following the decision's announcement.
 A written appeal is submitted on time if it is received before the end of the period.
 If the written appeal is sent by post, it should be posted before the end of the period and received within one week.
 If the student wishes to consult the person responsible for the decision or request advice from the student advisor or student counsellor, please bear the six-week appeal period in mind.
+This deadline can be secured, for example, by lodging a pro forma appeal.

-If a notice of appeal is not submitted on time, it can in principle be declared inadmissible.
-This does not happen, however, if it can reasonably be judged that the person submitting the appeal has not been negligent.
-If the notice of appeal is submitted too late due to holiday or illness, this is generally not regarded as an excuse for exceeding the deadline: the appeal will then be declared inadmissible and the content will not be dealt with further.
-In such situations, it would be advisable to authorise someone to submit the notice of appeal, or a preliminary notice of appeal.
-The preliminary notice of appeal could request that the grounds of the appeal be supplemented later.
-As a rule, such requests are honoured.
+If a notice of appeal is not submitted on time, it can in principle be declared inadmissible, which means that the appeal will not be dealt with substantively.
+This does not happen, however, if it can be judged that that the lapse of time is excusable.
+A holiday or illness is in principle not considered an excusable failure to meet the deadline.
+In such cases, it is advisable to authorise someone to submit the notice of appeal, or to submit a pro forma notice of appeal.
+In the latter case, you will be given an extra period of time to complete the notice of appeal.

 If the appeal concerns a decision which was not made on time, it is not bound to a period.
 It can be submitted as soon as the body concerned has failed to make a decision on time.
-If the appeal is submitted unreasonably late, it can be declared inadmissible.
+However, an appeal should not be filed unreasonably late.